-Proposing reforms of the communications offences, including the glorification of violent crime and self-harm.
+Proposing reform of the communications offences, and addressing cyber-flashing, pile-on harassment, and the glorification of both violent crime and self-harm.
 This project is underway and we aim to publish a Consultation Paper in 2020.

 Our earlier work on Abusive and Offensive Online Communications can be found here.